 I have also heard of making a “homemade” air conditioner of sorts by freezing water in a gallon milk jug and placing it in front of a fan.
 As the air blows across the frozen jug, it provides cooling to the air.
 Of course the frozen bottles will need to be replaced regularly to keep the air cool.

-Adequate water is THE most important aspect of keeping your chickens cool in the summer.
-Do not let your chickens run out of water for any amount of time.
+An adequate water supply is THE most important aspect of keeping your chickens cool in the summer.
+Do not let your chickens run out of fresh water for any amount of time.
 Chickens who lack water can have heat stroke or die in a matter of hours.

 A Few Other Quick Tips For Keeping Chickens Cool